kaplanark/horse-race/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.Please make sure to update tests as appropriate.
 Issues are also welcome for any questions or suggestions.

-Some great plugins to use to improve:
+Some great plugins to use to improve your development experience:

 -  [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar) - Vue 3 IntelliSense
 -  [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - Integrates ESLint JavaScript into VS Code.